SpringOne Speakers

 Talya Gendler is a senior software engineer for the Spring Insight team.
 She joined Spring Insight in November 2011, and has been at VMware since May 2009.
 Prior to joining Insight she led the UI team of VMware vFabric AppInsight for two years.
 She has over 8 years of experience and holds a BSc, Computer Science from The Technion - Israel Institute of Technology (cum laude).

-Oliver Gierke is engineer at SpringSource, a division of VMware, project lead of the Spring Data JPA, MongoDB and core module and member of the JPA 2.1 expert group.
+Oliver Gierke is engineer at SpringSource, a division of VMware, project lead of the Spring Data JPA module and involved into other Spring Data modules (e.g. MongoDB) as well.
 He has been into developing enterprise applications and open source projects for over 6 years now.
 His working focus is centered around software architecture, Spring and persistence technologies.
-He is regularly speaking at German and international conferences as well as author of technology articles and the first book on Spring Data.
+He is regularly speaking at German and international conferences as well as author of technology articles.

 A Java veteran with over 23 years of experience in software development.
 Obtained M.Sc. in Computer Science from the Technion – Haifa Institute of Technology, followed a 6+ years term with the IDF involved in high-tech projects.
 After retiring from the army, continued in the private sector being involved in various projects and diverse technologies and architectures - e.g., telephony, VoIP, unified messaging, etc..
 Has been a member of the Spring Insight team since May 2010 when he joined VMware.
 Initial developer of the Spring Insight bootstrap solution for Tomcat 5/6/7, JBoss 5.0/5.1/6.0, and POC for WebLogic and WebSphere, as well as developer of considerable number of Insight collection plugins